silverstripe/silverstripe-framework/docs/en/reference/cms-architecture.md

 has been found on an element (this element will get completely replaced).
 Afterwards a `afterloadfragment` event will be triggered.
 In case of a request error a `loadfragmenterror` will be raised and DOM will not be touched.

-You can hook up a response handler that obtains all the details of the XHR request like this:
+You can hook up a response handler that obtains all the details of the XHR request via Entwine handler:

 		'from .cms-container': {
 			onafterloadfragment: function(e, data) {